-- Choose any of the following types of Medicare plans: - Another Medicare health plan, with or without prescription drug coverage - o Original Medicare with a separate Medicare prescription drug plan - o Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.